 - Choosing the appropriate executor

 - Guardianships and conservatorships

 - Wills drafting

 Securing your legacy

 As your life changes, so might your estate plan.
 You should update your will periodically throughout your life.
-I draft valid codicils that address changes in your financial situation, marital status, number of children, philanthropic interests and general lifestyle decisions.
+We draft valid codicils that address changes in your financial situation, marital status, number of children, philanthropic interests, and general lifestyle decisions.

 If you have minor children, your will allows you to make decisions about their future care.
 Naming a guardian is especially important if you are a single parent, but even married couples must consider the remote possibility of perishing in a common incident.
 If you do not name a guardian, the court will appoint one whose decisions may be in conflict with your parenting goals.
 You can also make arrangements for your pets’ care in your will, even naming a guardian to assume ownership.

 3 Legal Documents You Should Have After Your Child Turns 18 Years Old…